06 Dec, 2018 at 22:36pm

 This has a huge impact on the value of the coin.
 Banks are the most important users of the XRP coin, which means that if they don't like holding on to the coin for far too long, the market cap of the cryptocurrency will simply drop one day to an absolute minimum.
 It's actually estimated that the market cap, even at SWIFT levels, will come close to $250 million in the near future, a million miles away from the nowadays evaluation of $130 billion.

-In fact, XRP turns out to be more centralised than even the mighty old American dollar.
+In fact, XRP turns out to be more centralised than one may think.
 Which is incredible, given the fact that Ripple is constantly presented as an innovative, private coin.
 Ripple is the main rights holder behind RippleNet, owning 62% of the entire XRP market cap currently in operation.
 Because this ownership of an extreme majority of the total coins worried some serious investors, including banks, Ripple found a simple solution, or so they say, with locking 55 billion XRP into an escrow account.
 This sounds a ton like a centralised money system, where investors simply have to take Ripple's word for it that they will keep the coins safe and secured.
+Ripple has been working on further decentralization.

 Sure, the most likely scenario is that this will in fact happen and every coin will, in fact, be held safely for the investors.
 Ripple announced at the beginning of the year that they'll release 1 billion coins a month for a total of 55 big transactions, with the scope of earning a ton of money and also putting these 55 billion XRP coins on to the market, at the current price of the coin.
 Which is why most people go into this game with their best interests in mind.